hschne/tuwien.studyXM/README.md

-# tuwien.semp.studyXM
+# StudyXM

-Implementation of StudyXM, saved from Gitbucket
+Implementation of StudyXM, saved from Gitbucket.

+This is the result of the group phase for SEPM, on Tu Wien, in SS2016.